CHplus2/django-api-demo/README.md

 # Django REST Contact Form

-A simple web application demonstrating a Django REST API backend with a MySQL database and a basic HTML/JavaScript frontend.
+A simple web application demonstrating a Django REST API backend with a SQLite database and a basic HTML/JavaScript frontend.
 Users can submit contact messages through the form, which are stored in the database and displayed in real time.

 ## Features

 - Django REST Framework API for creating, listing, and deleting contacts
-- MySQL database integration
+- SQLite database integration
 - Plain HTML/JavaScript frontend using `fetch` to interact with the API
 - Fully functional CRUD operations for learning purposes